 Scalise Returns to Baseball Field One Year After Shooting Left Him Seriously Injured

-Louisiana Congressman Steve Scalise plans to leave the Capitol Thursday evening and head over to second base at Nationals Park to help kick off the 57th Congressional Charity Baseball Game.
-It's a big deal for the House Majority Whip in part because he spent last year's game in intensive care at MedStar Washington Hospital Center.
+Louisiana Rep. Steve Scalise left the Capitol Thursday evening and headed over to second base at Nationals Park to help kick off the 57th Congressional Charity Baseball Game.
+It's a big deal for the House majority whip in part because he spent last year's game in intensive care at MedStar Washington Hospital Center.

-Scalise was one of six people who were wounded on January 14, 2017 when a gunman attacked the suburban Virginia baseball field where his team of GOP players was practicing.
-Scalise was standing at second base that day too when a bullet struck him in the hip and moved through his body, damaging organs and breaking bones along the way.
+Scalise was one of six people who were wounded on June 14, 2017, when a gunman attacked the suburban Virginia baseball field where his team of GOP players was practicing.
+Scalise was standing at second base when a bullet struck him in the hip and moved through his body, damaging organs and breaking bones along the way.

 One year later, Scalise is back in Congress experiencing one of the most powerful moments in his political career.
-The traumatic injury and grueling recovery are not yet fully behind him, but his experiences in these past twelve months have left an indelible mark on his outlook and his work in Congress — changes that could help elevate him to one of the most powerful roles in Washington.
+The traumatic injury and grueling recovery are not yet fully behind him, but his experiences in these past 12 months have left an indelible mark on his outlook and his work in Congress — changes that could help elevate him to one of the most powerful roles in Washington.

 "My relationship with members I think is deeper because people really were there for me when I was going through the tough time," Scalise said in an interview in his office in the Capitol earlier this week.
 "So just understanding what it is that members want to see when we all come up here and get elected to these important jobs because we want to change things and do things.
 What is it they want to achieve and how can I better help them.
 Having that deeper relationship personally also does help me be more effective in a leadership role like this."

-Throughout his recovery, Scalise said Democrats, Republicans and President Trump called and texted him constantly.
+Throughout his recovery, Scalise said, Democrats, Republicans and President Trump called and texted him constantly.
 It gave him a chance to get to know people in a way that he'd never done before.
 Over time Scalise got to know a lot more about what makes his colleagues tick — and what makes them vote.

 Scalise joked about the way the trauma and his recovery have given him a boost in negotiations, but members don't deny the change.

 Finding power from tragedy is an awkward thing for most lawmakers to discuss.
 Several of Scalise's colleagues avoided talking about the two things in a single sentence.
-Those that would were quick to say they didn't want to imply he was taking advantage his pain.
+Those who would were quick to say they didn't want to imply he was taking advantage of his pain.

 But there is no denying that Scalise's relationships with members have changed.
 Florida Republican Dennis Ross was among those who said Scalise returned to his job with a far more powerful voice.

 "His mere presence demands that people listen to him and talk to him," Ross said.
 "That's a tremendous gift.
-A very hard way to get that gift but its a tremendous gift.
+A very hard way to get that gift, but it's a tremendous gift.
 And in a sense that's been very beneficial because members will talk to him."

 His dramatic story and the shared shock of dealing with the aftermath of the attack have made Scalise a compelling figure within Republican circles.
-On the day he returned to Congress he was met with a nearly four minute standing ovation.
+On the day he returned to Congress he was met with a nearly four-minute standing ovation.
 He made his way into the House chamber with the help of a set of crutches and delivered a heartfelt, emotional speech with an iconic line that has followed him since.

 "I'm definitely a living example that miracles really do happen," he said.